edgarUser/ideation/README.md

 * Expand the details on Architecture and Development diagrams.
 * Review the tooling(pre-commit, check-style, sonar-lint and others).
 * Apply the tools selected to the project.

+### Kubernetes

+* Review usage of StatefulSet
+* Try rolling updates with deployments
+* Try batch processing with jobs and cron-jobs
+* Implement an application to validate liveness and readiness probes
+* Try management(considering pod allocation) resources with request and limits